 Section 2.
-That no such encroachment shall be permitted unless and until an application therefore, which shall include a plan reasonably depicting the location, size, text, appearance and method of installation of the proposed sign to be located on the public right-of-way, and such additional information as the Director of Planning and Zoning may reasonably require, has been approved by the Director of Planning and Zoning, after determining that the proposed encroachment will be reasonable, attractive and promote pedestrian and retail vitality in the Central Business District, and that there is adequate space remaining within the public right-ofway to facilitate safe circulation of pedestrian traffic.
-No material change to the approved plan shall be made without prior written approval by the Director.
+That no such encroachment shall be permitted unless and until an application therefore, which shall include a plan reasonably depicting the location, size, text, appearance and method of installation of the proposed sign to be located on the public right-of-way, and such additional information as the Director of Planning and Zoning may reasonably require, has been approved by the Director of Planning and Zoning, after determining that the proposed

-Section 3.
-That any such encroachment shall be subject to the following terms and conditions:

-(A) A maximum of four signs may be located at the intersection of King Street and each intersecting street thereto, one on each corner.

-For each sign, eligible businesses include restaurants, retail uses and retail (B) oriented businesses, which include restaurants and retail and personal services uses, as those terms are defined by the zoning ordinance, located on an adjacent blockface on a street within the Central Business District, which street intersects with or is parallel to King Street.
-Eligible business shall not include banks, savings and loans, credit unions, and contractor or other offices.

-(C) A maximum of one coordinated temporary sign is permitted for all eligible businesses on any eligible blockface.

-Signs may not exceed 42 inches in height and a width of 30 inches.
-Illuminated (D) signs are prohibited.

-Pedestrian safety shall be preserved through the placement and securing of signs (E) so as to permit safe and adequate pedestrian throughway along the sidewalk, crossing of streets, entry and alighting from cars and buses, and access to curb ramps.

-(F) All signs, including installation materials, placed in the right-of-way shall be temporary and shall be readily removable without any damage to the surface of the right-of-way.

-(G) Signs shall comply with all applicable city, state and federal laws and regulations.

-(H) Signs shall comply with such additional, reasonable terms and conditions as the Director of Planning and Zoning may include in the permit.

-Section 4.
-That this ordinance shall preempt any contrary provision of law, general or special.
+1 encroachment will be reasonable, attractive and promote pedestrian and retail vitality in the 2 Central Business District, and that there is adequate space remaining within the public right-of- 3 way to facilita ate safe circulation of pedestrian traffic.
+No material change to the approved plan 4 shall be made without prior written approval by the Director.
+5 6 Section Section 3.
+That any such encroachment shall be subject to the following terms and 7 conditions: 8 9 (A) A maximum of four signs may be located at the intersection of King Street and 10 each intersecting street thereto, one on each corner.
+11 12 (B) For each sign, eligible businesses include restaurants, retail uses and retail 13 oriented businesses, which include restaurants and retail and personal services 14 uses, as those terms are defined by the zoning ordinance, located on an adjacent 15 blockface on a street within the Central Business District, which street intersects 16 with or is parallel to King Street.
+Eligible business shall not include banks, 17 savings and loans, credit unions, and contractor or other offices.
+18 19 (C) A maximum of one coordinated temporary sign is permitted for all eligible 20 businesses on any eligible blockface.
+21 22 (D) Signs may not exceed 42 inches in height and a width of 30 inches.
+Illuminated 23 signs are prohibited.
+24 ( T ) 25 (E) Pedestrian safety shall be preserved through the placement and securing of signs 26 so as to permit safe and adequate pedestrian throughway along the sidewalk, 27 crossing of streets, entry and alighting from cars and buses, and access to curb 28 ramps.
+29 Œ All signs in all disc in stallation masterials released in the sight of mass shall be 30 (F) All signs, including installation materials, placed in the right-of-way shall be 31 temporary and shall be readily removable without any damage to the surface of 32 the right-of-way.
+33 (C) Cione shall comply with all amplicable sity, state and federal laws and securities.
+34 35 (G) Signs shall comply with all applicable city, state and federal laws and regulations.
+36 (H) Signs shall comply with such additional, reasonable terms and conditions as the 30 37 (11) Director of Planning and Zoning may include in the permit.
+38 Director of Framming and Zolling may morade in the permit.
+39 Section n 4.
+That this ordinance shall preempt any contrary provision of law, general or ~ 50000 special.

-1 2 3 4 5 6 and shall apply to all suc h applications which may b ffective on the date and time of its final passage e filed after such date; provided, however, that earlier if superseded as part of an adopted way-

-7 WILLIAM D. EUILLE
+1 2 3 4 Section 5 That this ordinance shall become effective on the date and time of its final passage and shall apply to all such applications which may be filed after such date; provided, however, that this ordinance shall expire on November 1, 2009, or earlier if superseded as part of an adopted way-5 6 7 finding program.
+8 WILLIAM D. EUILLE 9 Mayor 10 1 i 12 Introduction: 3/10/2009 3/10/2009 First Reading: 13 14 Publication: Public Hearing: 15 Second Reading: 16 Final Passage: 17

-8 ··

-9 Mayor

-10

-11

-12 Introduction: 3/10/2009

-13 First Reading: 3/10/2009

-14 Publication:

-15 Public Hearing:

-16 Second Reading:

-•

-17 Final Passage: